-- You need to define an admin profile to attach to the Citrix ADC instance.
+- Define an admin profile to attach to the Citrix ADC instance.
 This profile specifies the user credentials that are used by the Management Service to provision the Citrix ADC instance and later, to communicate with the instance to retrieve configuration data.
 You can also use the default admin profile.

-- Next, you need to upload the .xva image file to the Management Service.
+- Upload the .xva image file to the Management Service.

-- After uploading the .xva file, you can begin adding Citrix ADC instances using the Management Service.
-The Management Service implicitly deploys the Citrix ADC instances on the SDX appliance and then downloads configuration details of the instances.
+- Add a Citrix ADC instance using the Provision Citrix ADC wizard in Management Service.
+The Management Service implicitly deploys the Citrix ADC instance on the SDX appliance and then downloads configuration details of the instance.